Currently there is no one universally agreed upon definition of 'sensory modulation'....

 Julie O'Sullivan and Carolyn Fitzgibbon (2018) Sensory Modulation, Changing how you feel through Using Your Senses, Resource Manual, Part 1, Ch1:Introduction, p5

-I will work with you to discover your unique sensory processing preferences and challenges, then help develop a range of sensory strategies to incorporate into your life, aiming to assist you to follow your valued directions.
+I will work with you to discover your unique sensory preferences and challenges, then help develop a range of sensory strategies to incorporate into your life, aiming to assist you to follow your valued directions in everyday life.